KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Latest WC models and their limitations
 ==============================================================

-Models of multiple pathways
+Because it is not yet possible to completely model a cell, researchers are pursuing several complementary approaches to modeling entire cells.
+Historically, researchers such as Michael Shuler focused on building coarse-grained models of the major functions of cells :cite:`atlas2008incorporating,shuler1979mathematical`.
+Over the last ten years, researchers have begun to leverage the growing wealth of experimental data and our increasing computational power to build fine-grained models of the molecular biology of entire cells.
+This includes bottom-up efforts to represent the contribution of each gene to cellular behavior starting from genome sequences and annotations :cite:`karr2012whole`, top-down efforts to represent the integrated behavior of each cellular process, and bottom-up efforts to model diffusion at the cell scale :cite:`roberts2014cellular,hallock2014simulation,roberts2009long`.
+More recently, researchers have begun to merge these fine-grained approaches.
+For example, Schulten recently demonstrated a hybrid FBA-diffusion model of *E. coli* :cite:`cole2015spatially`.
+Here, we describe recent progress in each of these major approaches to WC modeling.

+Coarse-grained models
 -------------------------------------------------------------------------

-Since 1999 when Tomita *et al.* reported one of the first models of multiple pathways of *M. genitalium* :cite:`tomita1999cell`, researchers have been trying to build increasingly comprehensive models of multiple pathways.
-In particular, this has led to models of *Escherichia coli* and *Saccharomyces cerevisiae* which describe their metabolism and transcriptional regulation :cite:`covert2004integrating,chandrasekaran2010probabilistic`; their metabolism, signaling, and transcriptional regulation :cite:`covert2008integrating,lee2008dynamic,carrera2014integrative`; and their metabolism and RNA and protein synthesis and degradation :cite:`thiele2009genome`.
-Table S2 summarizes several recently published and proposed models of multiple pathways.
-Despite this progress, these models only represent a small number of pathways and a small number of organisms.

-To represent multiple pathways, most of these models have been developed by combining separate submodels of each pathway, using the most appropriate mathematical representation for each pathway.
-This has led to multi-algorithmic models which must be simulated by co-simulating the individual submodels.
-Because there are few multi-algorithmic simulation tools and most of these models only combine two or three submodels, the developers of most of these models have developed ad hoc methods to simulate their models.
-For example, Covert et al. developed an ad hoc method to simulate their hybrid dynamic FBA / Boolean model of the metabolism and transcriptional regulation of *E. coli* :cite:`covert2004integrating` and Chandrasekaran and Price developed a different ad hoc method to simulate their hybrid FBA / Bayesian model of the metabolism and transcriptional regulation of *E. coli* :cite:`chandrasekaran2010probabilistic`.
-Because there are few tools for working with such integrative models, these models have also been described with different ad hoc formats and identifiers, simulated with different ad hoc simulation software programs, and calibrated and validated with different ad hoc methods.
+In adddition fine-grained models, researchers have also developed several coarse-grained models of multiple cellular processes :cite:`atlas2008incorporating,shuler1979mathematical`.
+These models could be used to help inform the global structure and mathematical behavior of WC models.
+However, they generally cannot be directly incorporated into WC models because they use coarse-grained representations that are incompatible with that of fine-grained WC models.

-WC models
+Genomically-centric bottom-up fine-grained models
 -------------------------------------------------------------------------

 Toward WC models, recently, we and others demonstrated the first model which represents every characterized gene function of a cell :cite:`karr2012whole` (:numref:`fig_mgen_model`\ a).
-The model represents 28 pathways of *M. genitalium*, and was developed by building and combining 28 separate submodels of each pathway using data from over 900 databases and publications.
+The model represents 28 pathways of *M. genitalium*.
+The model was developed by annotating the *M. genitalium* genome, reconstructing the species encoded by each gene and the reactions catalyzed by each gene using data from over 900 databases and publications, partitioning the species and reactions into 28 pathways, developing separate submodels of each pathway, and integrating the submodels into a single model.
 To help us organize the data used to build the model, we developed WholeCellKB, a pathway/genome database (PGDB) software system tailored for WC modeling :cite:`karr2013wholecellkb`, and developed scripts to generate the model from the PGDB.

 .. _fig_mgen_model: